-Are your Fat Woody beach cruisers for sale?
+Are your Fat Woody beach cruisers for sale/rent?

-No. Fat Woody cruisers are handcrafted exclusively for my Beach Cruiser Experience.
-They are not available for rent, but we do offer private group packages.
+No. I handcraft each Fat Woody cruiser exclusively for my Beach Cruiser Experience.
+They are only available for guided tours, but we do offer private group packages.

 Are Fat Woody beach cruisers street legal?

 Yes.
 Fat Woody cruisers are a Class II Electric Bicycle (per California laws).
 They are both street legal and allowable on bike paths/lanes (unless otherwise marked).
 And like any bicycle, you can even ride them on California beaches.

 If they are at least 16 years old and accompanied by a parent (who must sign their waiver).
 Otherwise, Beach Cruiser Experience policy requires riders to be at least 21 years old.
 They must also have bicycle riding experience and proficiency, per BCE policy.